sohag-aust/devops-task-2-provisioning-app/README.md

-### Provisioning App for DevOps Task-2 in a Docker Swarm Cluster Test
+### Provisioning App for DevOps Task-2 in a Docker Swarm Cluster
     How Overlay Network and mode: host Work Separately?
     Docker overlay networking is used for inter-container communication between nodes in a Swarm cluster.